nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   Example to delete a module: `del /m CS2113T`<br><br>
 - Delete a task <br>
   Format: `del /t TASK_NUMBER [-m MODULE_CODE]`<br><br>
-  Example to delete a general task: `del /t sleep later`<br>
+  Example to delete a general task: `del /t 1`<br>
-  Example to delete a module task: `del /t review pr -m CS2113T`<br>
+  Example to delete a module task: `del /t 2 -m CS2113T`<br>

 ### Editing a task/module: `edit`

 Edits an object's parameter as indicated by the command arguments.<br>
-For a task, you are able to change its name, description, or estimated working time.<br>
+For a module, you are able to change its description only.<br>
-For a module, you are able to change its description only.
+For a task, you are able to change its name, description, or estimated working time.

+- Edit a module description <br>
+  Format: `edit /m MODULE_CODE -d "MODULE_DESCRIPTION"` <br><br>
+  Example to edit a module description: `edit /m CS2113T -d "Software Engineering & OOP"`<br><br>
 - Edit a task parameter <br>
   Format: `edit /t TASK_INDEX (-n "TASK_NAME" or -d "TASK_DESCRIPTION" or -t "ESTIMATED_WORKING_TIME") [-m MODULE_CODE]`
   <br><br>
   Example to edit a task parameter: `edit /t 1 -n "CS2113T Tutorial 2" -m CS2113T` <br><br>
   Note: You can only edit one task parameter per command. <br>
-  Not allowed: `edit /t 2 -n "CS2113T Tutorial 1" -d "Draw class diagram" -m CS2113T`<br><br>
+  Not allowed: `edit /t 2 -n "CS2113T Tutorial 1" -d "Draw class diagram" -m CS2113T`<br>
-- Edit a module description <br>
-  Format: `edit /m MODULE_CODE -d "MODULE_DESCRIPTION"` <br><br>
-  Example to edit a module description: `edit /m CS2113T -d "Software Engineering & OOP"`<br>

 ### Marking a task: `mark`